learn-co-students/texas-dc-111620-code-challenges/round-2-code-challenge-pizza/README.md

 ## Setup

-Before you begin coding your solution, clone this repo and then `cd` into it.
-Then run `bundle install`, `rails db:migrate`, and `rails db:seed` to install dependencies and set up the database, and run `rails s` to start the server.
+Before you begin coding your solution, clone this repo and then `cd` into `round-2-code-challenge-pizza`.
+Then delete your gemfile.lock, run `bundle install`, `rails db:migrate`, and `rails db:seed` to install dependencies and set up the database, and run `rails s` to start the server.

 ## Domain